DigitalArtsNetworkMelbourne/hueforecast/README.md

 ```

 ## Launchd
-I run this script as a global daemon using launchd, which is terrible, so I have included a template (com.dan.huetifulweather.plist) to run it every 5 minutes.
+I run this script as a User Agent using launchd so I have included a template (com.dan.huetifulweather.plist), which runs the script every 5 minutes.
 The file contains some environment variables and paths you will need to change before you load it, all variables are surrounded by braces ({}).

 To install, simply run: